preshly/Web_Tech_Lab_Project/README.md

 The same can also be clone using web scraping tools such as Httrack.
 <br/>

-Place the downloaded folder in the parent folder outside the Project_Flask_App folder.
+Place the downloaded folder in the Project_Flask_App folder of this repo.
 <br/>

 The directory tree should be something like this: <br/>